Skip to main content

 Specific keys stop working

 Start by looking for any basic reasons why a key may not be working.
-For example, if you have a numeric keypad, then you probably have a Number Lock key that can turn it off.
+For example, if you have a numeric keypad, then you may have a Number Lock key that can turn it off.
 If that Lock key was accidentally pressed, it would explain why certain number keys aren’t working.

 Otherwise, this problem indicates a hardware problem with that specific key.
 If you have a mechanical keyboard or another version that allows you to take off that specific key, do so and inspect what you find underneath.
 Sometimes a crumb or bit of debris is keeping the key from properly pressing down on the switch, and blowing it away will fix your problem.

-You may notice that part of the key or switch is damaged permanently, a more serious problem that will require retiring the keyboard, at least for a while.
+You may notice that part of the key or switch is damaged permanently; a more serious problem that will require retiring the keyboard, at least for a while.
 Mechanical keyboard brands sometimes allow you to buy and replace individual keys and switches to address problems like these.
 Otherwise, it’s probably time to start looking for a new keyboard model.

 Keys keep jamming while typing